|

 Li Gung and away from Chan.
 Li is destroyed by his own creation.
 Chan is sitting in the hot seat while the audience waits

-location, a penthouse, is neat, and a helpful attitude of realism is gained through the skyline background which looks like
+a penthouse, is neat, and a helpful attitude of realism is gained through the skyline background which looks like New York

-New York from the Empire State building tower.
-Another standout technical detail is the studio version of the East River
+from the Empire State building tower.
+Another standout technical detail is the studio version of the East River at night,

-at night, whose scenic excellence lends importance to an otherwise unimportant situation that under less expert handling might
+whose scenic excellence lends importance to an otherwise unimportant situation that under less expert handling might have

 SCRIPT NOTES: